mennaramadan9/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la script that Display current directory contents, including hidden files (starting with .).
-Use the long format ls -aln script that list files digit only mkdir /tmp/my_first_directory Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+Use the long format ls -aln script that list files digit only mkdir /tmp/my_first_directory Create a script that creates a directory named my_first_directory in the /tmp/ directory. mv /tmp/betty /tmp/my_first_directory a script that move the file